engr101staff/engr101matlab/_sources/iteration/exercise.rst

     - It will result in an infinite loop.

-      - Since we never change the value of ``n``, 10 will never be less than 3 so the code will run forever.
+      - Since we never change the value of ``n``, 10 will never be less than 3 so the code will never enter the while loop.

 .. mchoice:: mce_6_7
     :practice: T